Sempervivum Tectorum [sem-per-VEE-vum, tek-TOR-um] is a flowering Sempervivum plant species from the family Crassulaceae.

 Flowering and Fragrance

-The mother rosette of roof houseleek grows about a foot long, upright leafy stalks over which the cymes of red-purple flowers bloom.
+The mother rosette of roof houseleek grows about a foot long, upright leafy stalks over which the cymes of red-purple flower petals.

 Light & Temperature

-Thunderplant thrives in full sun at a moderate temperature but provide partial shade for the plant in extreme heat.
+Sempervivum Tectorum thrives in full sun at a moderate temperature but provide light shade for the plant in extreme heat.

 While temperature fluctuations do not damage the plant, it goes into a semi-dormant state when the temperature rises above 75° degrees Fahrenheit (24° C) or falls below 65° degrees Fahrenheit (18° C).